british special forces

 4/73 Special Observation Post Battery (Royal Artillery)

-4/73 Special OP battery are an elite unit within 5 Regiment, Royal Artillery, tasked with directing artillery fire and air strikes deep into enemy-held territory.
+4/73 Special OP battery are an elite unit within 5 Regiment, Royal Artillery, 1st Intelligence Surveillance and Reconnaissance Brigade, tasked with directing artillery fire and strikes from attack aircraft and precision missiles.
 4/73 Bty also provide crucial battlefield intelligence on enemy positions, movements, strength and morale.
+4/73 Bty deploy as Surveillance and Target Acquisition (STA) Patrols which operate far from the main force, sometimes deep behind enemy lines.
+They may also deploy as Fire Support Teams (FSTs), embedded in a Brigade Reconnaissance Force or other recce formation.

 4/73 Bty were established in 1982 to fill a mostly cold war role.
 In the event of a Soviet invasion of Western Europe, small teams from 4/73 Bty were to establish covert hides along expected invasion routes.
 Once overrun by Soviet forces, they would call in intelligence reports and artillery strikes on deep/rear elements of the enemy - e.g. lines of supply, headquarters etc.